-As part of our work towards better inclusion and diversity, Keele Law School is currently preparing an application to be submitted to the Equality Challenge Unit for an Athena SWAN Bronze Award which will run until 2021.
+As part of our work towards better inclusion and diversity, Keele Law School prepared an application and was successful in its submission to the Equality Challenge Unit for an Athena SWAN Bronze Award which will run until 2021.

-This award, administered by the Equality Challenge Unit, would recognise that the School has:
+This award, administered by the Equality Challenge Unit, recognises that the School has:

 - Taken significant strides towards auditing and assessing our current practices and how they contribute to gender inequalities;